An Upper Limit of Decaying Rate with Respect to Frequency in Deep Neural Network: Fourier-domain Variational Problem for Supervised Learning

 \subsection{Fourier-domain Variational Formulation}

 Inspired by the variational formulation of LFP model, we propose a new continuum model for the supervised learning, which includes DNNs with gradient flow learning.
-This is a variational problem with a parameter $\alpha>0$ to be determined later:
+In the minimization problem proposed above, for large $\norm{\vxi}$, the main component of the weight term is $\norm{\vxi}^{d+1}$.
+Therefore, after ignoring the constant and low-order term, we can use $\langle\vxi\rangle^{d+1}$ to replace this weight item, where $\langle\vxi\rangle=(1+\norm{\vxi}^2)^{\frac{1}{2}}$ is the ``Japanese bracket'' of $\vxi$.
+We use this form to connect our variational problem with Sobolev space, which is convenient for us to carry out theoretical analysis.

+Further, we can replace the index $d+1$ by a more general constant $\alpha$ to be determined later.
+Thus we obtain the following variational problem: